GEMS Education: Elsewhere in MENA/WANA

-In Egypt, GEMS opened Windrose Academy in Cairo in 2013, offering a blended curriculum focused on the National Curriculum of England.
-GEMS Academy–Alexandria opened in 2014, with an English and French curriculum.

 The company opened its first school in Qatar, GEMS American Academy, in September 2014.
-The school is located in Al Wakrah, and offers an American curriculum based around the United States Common Core State Standards, while according to GEMS still valuing the Islamic faith and Qatar's language, traditions, history, and culture.
-It provides after-school activities such as Spanish club, cultural dance, choir, robotics, and yoga.
-It opened initially for kindergarten through grade 5 in 2014, with plans to subsequently expand through high school.
+Located in Al Wakrah, and covering kindergarten through to high school, it offers an American curriculum based around the United States Common Core State Standards.

-In the fall of 2015, GEMS opened a school featuring the English National Curriculum in Qatar.
-The school, GEMS Wellington School–Qatar, is located in Al Wakrah and opened with pre-school through grade 6, with plans to expand through high school in subsequent years.
+In the fall of 2015, the firm opened GEMS Wellington School–Qatar, in Al Wakrah.
+It features the English National Curriculum, and covers pre-school through to high school.

-GEMS in Europe
+Europe

-United Kingdom

 GEMS acquired and opened schools in England beginning in 2003.
-Most of its schools in the UK are independent coeducational day schools.
+Most of its schools in the UK were independent coeducational day schools.

 In the fall of 2003, it acquired Sherborne House in Hampshire – a school for ages 3–11 that was founded in 1933.
 It is sited on a four-acre campus, and in 2013 a new block of classrooms was added.
-The school offers scholarships in academic subjects, art, sport, and music, and has a special needs provisions unit.
-In 2014 the school received the Artsmark Gold award designation from Arts Council England.

-Also in the fall of 2003, GEMS acquired Bury Lawn School in Milton Keynes, northwest of London.
+Also in the fall of 2003, the company acquired Bury Lawn School in Milton Keynes, northwest of London.
 The school had been founded in 1970 and was moved to its current site in 1987, and it caters to ages 3–18.
 In 2005, parents complained publicly following the departure of the fourth head teacher in two years; some parents had also objected to the increase in class sizes from 18 to 24 after GEMS acquired the school.
 GEMS subsequently withdrew from plans to sponsor two academies, or state-funded independent schools, in Milton Keynes.

-At Bury Lawn GEMS added a new sports hall, music room, dance and drama studio, ICT lab, and mathematics department in 2004, and in 2006 it refurbished the science department and added four new labs.
+At Bury Lawn it added a new sports hall, music room, dance and drama studio, ICT lab, mathematics department, and four new science labs.
 In September 2011 the school was renamed after urban designer Melvin M. Webber, who was responsible for Milton Keynes' unique city layout, and it became the Webber Independent School, with a new head teacher and a new focus.
-In 2014 Webber Independent was academically the best-performing school in Milton Keynes in GCSEs, and in 2015 it increased its scores despite nationwide downward trends in GCSE results.
-In A levels, Webber Independent was also the top-performing school in Milton Keynes from 2014 to 2015.